 Britta has been going abroad again and again for a couple of months, so she has already gained a lot of experience of how menstruation is handled and viewed in different countries around the world: from plastic tampon tubes in the United States to self-sewn, herb-soaked fabric pads that were washed on full moon in Central America.
 At that time she found all this very strange and even had the tried and tested German tampons sent to her.
 Today she herself is the ‘herb aunt’ with the fabric panty liners and would like to tell everyone about free bleeding.

 Two fingerswipes to the right led to Britta and Jamin finding each other.
 Jamin was immediately fasciniated by Britta’s idea to bring the menstrual topic more into the public eye and it didn’t take them long to know that they wanted to make a long-lasting contribution together – Vulvani was born.
 As an experienced founder, Jamin ensures that everything runs smoothly at Vulvani, from finances to IT and logistics.
 He also takes the beautiful photos for us and keeps Britta’s back clear so that she can concentrate fully on bringing Vulvani’s concept and mission to live.
-She researches, writes and supports the Vulvani community.
+She researches, writes and designs all the content – from social media or blog articles to the innovative online courses.
+She also supports the Vulvani community.

 The project started in October 2019.
 In the following months they moved to South America to able to fully focus on Vulvani and the realization of their ideas and goals.
 However, their choosen home is and will remain Hamburg in Germany.
 If you’re in the mood for more ‘hard’ facts, you’re more than welcome to connect with them on LinkedIn (links below) or simply browse through their CVs!